-Humans originated in the Central Africa 200 thousand years ago.
-Sixty thousand years ago, some of them were advanced logic-based civilizations.
-The DNA F left Africa to explore the new worlds.
-At that time, the landscape was as shown in the above map.
-The current Red Sea was a giant fresh water lake.
+Sixty thousand years ago, the landscape was as shown in the above map.
+The current Red Sea was a giant rainwater lake.
 The current Persian Gulf was the Tigris river.
-The West Coast of India extended another 100 miles to reach the then Arabian Sea.
-Forty thousand years ago, the F were spread out along the blue line.
+The West Coast of India extended another 100 miles to reach the then Arabian Sea, called Indus Fan.
+India and Australia were connected by a fertile valley, called Sunda.
+Forty thousand years ago, the F were on the West Coast of India, in the Tigris and Indus Fan.
 They were split into the subgroups J2, K, L, and H.

-Twenty thousand years ago, the glaciers started to melt.
-The rising sea levels swallowed the habitat of the F groups, the blue line.
+Twenty thousand years ago, the glaciers started to melt, and the rising sea levels swallowed the habitat of the F groups.
 They were forced to relocate.
 The J2 moved to Syria.
 The H moved to the Vindhyas along the Narmada river.
 The L moved south along the coast to reach the South India.
 The K moved to Iran, along the Iranian rivers.
+People did not follow the Indus river.
+The Indus was not a rainwater river, it was avoided like the plague.